elnabo/json2object/README.md

 ### Constraints in the parsing

 - Variables defined with the `@:jignored` metadata will be ignored by the parser.
-- Variables defined with the `@:optional` metadata wont trigger errors if missing.
+- Variables defined with the `@:optional` metadata won't trigger errors if missing.
 - Private variables are ignored.

 ### Supported types